From Maine to the British Isles, only a few fishermen have ever hauled in a blue lobster, a rare crustacean with an iridescent sapphire hue.

-While there are many unusually colorful specimens living under the sea, there’s none quite like the blue lobster.
-But the chances of coming across one of these startling creatures is close to one in two million.
+Though there are many unusually colorful specimens living under the sea, there are none quite like the blue lobster.
+But the chances of coming across one of these startling creatures is close to one in 2 million.

 Typically, lobsters come in murky brown, dark green, or even deep navy blue colors.
 But in extremely rare instances, these crustaceans exhibit vibrant hues of yellow, cotton candy pink, and bright blue.

 While the blue lobster’s rarity makes it a prized delicacy, many fishermen have been compelled to release them in recent years due to their dwindling population.
 In July of 2020, the staff at a Red Lobster restaurant in Ohio made headlines when they discovered a blue lobster in their product supply.
 Locals commended the chain for sending it to a local zoo instead of a dinner table.

 Despite their visual appeal, however, it’s the mystery behind the blue lobster’s vibrant colors that draws many to them.